 Parcus team frequently presents at global and regional telecom conferences – an example of Cost Modelling presentation given at PITA Telecom Conference can be found at this SlideShare link as well as our Blog Pages.

-In terms of our approach we bring together best global practices for cost models development and we can develop Fully Allocated Cost Models (FAC), Long Run Incremental Cost Models (LRIC), Bottom-Up (BU) and Top-Down (TD) Cost Models, Hybrid Cost Models and others as required.
+In terms of our approach we bring together best global practices for cost models development and we can develop Fully Allocated Cost Models (FAC), Long Run Incremental Cost Models (LRIC), Total Service Long Run Incremental Cost (TSLRIC+), Bottom-Up (BU), Building Block Model (BBM), Top-Down (TD) Cost Models, Hybrid Cost Models and others as required.

 For example, following are high level steps we take during creation of Fully Allocated Product Cost Models.